 We begin this ride at the Pedego Corona del Mar retail store.
 This is a gem of a store with wonderful owners (Joe and Hal) and their friendly staff.
 They sell all the different models of bikes, perform repairs and installation of accessories, and rent bikes.
 They also offer guided tours for groups and events, and have special packages from time-to-time, so check their web site for the latest news.
-More information about Pedego Corona del Mar can be found at the end of this article and here is a special offer they have in place through early September!
+More information about Pedego Corona del Mar can be found at the end of this article.

 Just to give you a quick overview—- we start this route by meandering our way through the residential neighborhood of Corona del Mar, heading south-west toward the cliffs above the Newport Channel, and then head south down toward an idealic nature trail, and Crystal Cove.
 Then up to Pelican Hill for some ocean and golf course views from and through this Resort, and then back to the Pedego retail store.
 We utilize this route to avoid as many of the major roadways as possible.
 It is just more relaxing that way!
 And at the end of the article you will find some additional information on dining and beverage suggestions.